 Bad Reasons for Selling Your House After One Year

-Closing Costs Loss
+1. Closing Costs

 Think about it this way: if you’re not selling because of rapid market appreciation, then even if your home appreciated just a little bit in the short amount of time that you owned it, that “profit” is likely to be swallowed by the 6% commission you have to give your agent on closing day.

-If you can afford it, both financially and logistically, a great option to avoid the losses of selling a home so soon after purchasing it is to rent it out.
+If you can afford it, a great option to help avoid the losses associated with selling a home so soon after purchasing it is to rent it out.